PhaserEditor2D/phaser-docs-docusaurus/docs/phaser-editor/scene-editor/sprite-animations.md

 - On the Layout tab: 2a.
 Set the “Sheet type” to “Packed” 2b.
 Set the “Constraints” to “None” 2c.
 Check the “Merge Duplicates” checkbox
 - On the Sprite tab: 3a.
 Set “Layers” to “Visible layers” 3b.
 Set “Frames” to “All frames”, unless you only wish to export a sub-set of tags
 - On the Borders tab: 4a.
 Check the “Trim Sprite” and “Trim Cells” options 4b.
 Ensure “Border Padding”, “Spacing” and “Inner Padding” are all 0 (1 is usually enough)
 - On the Output tab: 5a.
 Check “Output File”, give your image a name and make sure you choose “png files” as the file type 5b.
 Check “JSON Data” and give your json file a name 5c.
 The JSON Data type can be either a Hash or Array, Phaser doesn’t mind.
 5d.
 Make sure “Tags” is checked in the Meta options 5e.
-In the “Item Filename” input box, make sure it says just “{frame}” and nothing more.
+In the “Item Filename” input box, make sure it says just `{frame}` and nothing more.
 - Click export.

 This was tested with Aseprite 1.2.25.